dhulo6183-oss/second-project/readme.md

 ****
 *****

 🔹 2.
-Analyze a Range of Numbers
+Range Analysis

-User enters a start and end value
+Accepts a start and end number

-Program:

-Identifies Odd or Even numbers
+Identifies whether each number is Odd or Even

-Calculates the sum of the range
+Calculates the sum of all numbers in the given range

 Example Output: